 A student will be promoted only on the basis of academic achievement or proficiency.
-In making promotion decisions, the district will consider:
+In making promotion decisions, the district will consider the following:

-- Teacher recommendation, - Grades, - · Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.
+- Teacher recommendation - Grades - Scores on criterion-referenced or state-mandated assessments - Any other necessary academic information as determined by the district

-Prekindergarten - Grade 3
+Repeating Prekindergarten - Grade 8

-A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1,2, or 3.
+A parent may request in writing that a student repeat prekindergarten, kindergarten, or grade 1-8.
 Before granting the request, the district may convene a retention committee to meet and discuss the request, and will invite the parent to participate.